-There are 84 Section 4(f) properties in the RSAs for recreational and cultural resources: 49 parks and recreation lands and wildlife and waterfowl refuges, and 35 historical properties.
+There are 77 Section 4(f) properties in the RSAs for recreational and cultural resources: 41 parks and recreation lands and wildlife and waterfowl refuges, and 36 historical properties.

-Overall, Alternative 4 would affect the fewest Section 4(f) resources (8), compared to Alternative 1 (11), Alternative 3 (12), and Alternative 2 (16).
-Alternative 4 would affect the fewest park, recreation, and open-space resources (three), compared to eight resources under Alternative 2, seven resources under Alternative 3, and five resources under Alternative 1.
-All impacts to parks, recreation, and open-space resources would be de minimis with the exception of temporary occupancy and permanent use of a portion of the Coyote Creek Parkway County Park (Alternative 4 would have the lowest effects to this park)
+Overall, Alternative 4 would affect the fewest Section 4(f) resources (9), compared to Alternatives 1 and 3 (12), and Alternative 2 (16).
+Alternative 4 would affect the fewest park, recreation, and open-space resources (four), compared to seven resources under Alternative 2, six resources under Alternative 3, and five resources under Alternative 1.
+All impacts to parks, recreation, and open-space resources would be de minimis.
+The severity of the other impacts on park, recreation, and open-space resources would be similar under all project alternatives.
+Mitigation measures that are applicable to Section 4(f) resources include: AVQ-MM#3, AVQ-MM#4,